Monetization & Networks

 RPM is downstream of advertiser economics:

-• Finance, insurance, legal — a converted customer is worth thousands or more, so advertisers bid hard for every click.
+- Finance, insurance, legal — a converted customer is worth thousands or more, so advertisers bid hard for every click.
+Finance sits at the very top; see the full breakdown in how much finance blogs actually earn.

 The trap: don’t just chase the top